TO THE MEMBERS OF

 Report on Other Legal and Regulatory Requirements

-1) As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of Section 143(11) of section 143 ofthe Act we give in "Annexure A" a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.
+1) As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of Section 143(11) of the Act we givein "Annexure A" a statement on the matters specified in paragraphs 3 and 4 ofthe Order.

-2) As required by Section 143(3) of the Act based on our audit we report to theextent applicable that:
+2) As required by Section 143(3) of the Act based on our audit we reportthat: